alchemy : \ˈal-kə-mē\ : a process of transmuting a common substance, usually of little value, into a substance of great

 This is my platform to learn aloud and actively seek criticism on my ideas and projects.
 This site is the product of the belief that there is an alchemy in everything and it is my goal to try to shed light on the underlying form on a variety of topics ranging from technology, financial markets and sciences.
-Applying the physics approach to solving problems is especially relevant; questioning everything and boiling ideas down to their fundamental truths is what breeds creation and lends the clarity to ask the right questions.
+Applying the first principles physics approach to solving problems is especially relevant; questioning everything and boiling ideas down to their fundamental truths is what breeds creation and lends the clarity to ask the right questions.

 My goal is to operate at the intersection of finance and technology.
 I recently left the private equity/venture capital industry to work on a financial technology startup.
 I am fascinated by the broader macro technology revolution, which I believe we need to redirect and accelerate.
 Anecdotally taking on these projects allows me the opportunity to broaden my technical skill set by researching topics in which I am passionate about finding answers through different methods.

 Subscribe to my posts if you would like a direct feed to your inbox.
 I appreciate and encourage any and all feedback either by messaging me directly or on social media.